Living in Malta, enjoying the island life, and learning English.

-My first experience with the school was through the online chat service – I got immediate, polite responses to all my questions which gave me a feeling of being special and the attentive, client-centred communication we had only made this feeling grow stronger as I got the opportunity to meet the BELS staff in person.
+My first experience with the school was through the online chat service – I got immediate, polite responses to all my questions which gave me a feeling of being special, and the attentive, client-centered communication we had only made this feeling grow stronger as I got the opportunity to meet the BELS staff in person.
 Thank you for everything…

 What was your opinion of the school when you arrived?

 The first time I entered the BELS premises I was full of anxiety because of the doubt in my knowledge of English as well as in the ability to find my bearings with this – I thought – limited English of mine.
 However, from the very beginning, I realised that the people here were very helpful and I must admit that I never felt any disadvantage of what I perceived as my linguistic shortcomings in the course of my communication with the BELS staff.